 In the first publication, they use our Lung CAFs to explore a treatment option for tumors resistent to immunotherapy.
 By generating OMTX705, which is an antibody-drug conjugate, researchers found that by combining treatment of chemotherapy with OMTX705 led to an inhibition of tumor growth and tumor regression.
 In this study, they look at tumors with CAFs expressing fibroblast activating protein α (FAPα), which are known to be resistent to immunotherapy.

-This second publication uses our Lung Adenocarcinoma CAFs (Cat.#CAF07A) when looking for new ways to treat non-small cell lung cancer (NSCLC).
+This second publication uses our Lung Adenocarcinoma CAFs (cat.
+CAF117) again when looking for new ways to treat non-small cell lung cancer (NSCLC).
 They find that depletion or inhibition of histone deacetylase 11 (HDAC11) reduces the presence of cancer stem sells (CSCs).
 These results hold even when CAFs were present, suggesting that inhibition of HDAC11 should be further explored in treating NSCLC.